Conrad Festival

-The Conrad Festival is an annual literary festival held in Krakow since 2009.
-It is organised by the Tygodnik Powszechny Foundation and the Krakow Festival Office and is supported by the Krakow Municipal Government and Poland's Ministry of Culture and National Heritage.
+The Conrad Festival is an annual literary festival held in Kraków since 2009.
+It is organised by the Tygodnik Powszechny Foundation and the Kraków Festival Office and is supported by the Kraków Municipal Government and Poland's Ministry of Culture and National Heritage.
 It is the largest literary festival in Central Europe and was named after Polish-British novelist Joseph Conrad.